 There is a $1 fee to replace a Bellingham Public Library card.

 With your Bellingham Public Library card, you may be eligible to apply for a library card at any academic library in Whatcom County.
 See Whatcom Libraries Cooperate - Library One Card for more information.

 Youth may get a library card beginning at birth.
 A parent's or legal guardian's signature is required for applicants under 18.
 Address verification of the parent/guardian is necessary for a child to obtain a library card.
 Examples of verification are:

 The parent/guardian assumes responsibility for materials borrowed on the card.
 Young people are welcome to use the library's entire collection, subject only to the parent's guidance.

-Persons not eligible for library card may purchase a card by paying a fee of $52.00 per year (senior citizens, 65+, pay one-half the fee).
+Persons not eligible for library card may purchase a card by paying a fee of $52.00 per year.
+A reduced rate of $26.00 per year is available for senior citizens, ages 65 and older.
 The nonresident fee is adjusted each January to reflect the actual per capita cost of library service for residents.
 Payments are not accepted for less than a year and there is no rebate for any unused portion of the time.
 (See also section on "Visitor".)
 Nonresident borrowers and their immediate families residing at the same address are entitled to use the card for their personal use.
 The nonresident library card will automatically expire in one year.